guardian/configuration-magic/README.md

 The librairy is currently split in two, configuration-magic-core and configuration-magic-play2-4.

 ## Concept
+### Sources
 The idea is to be able to compose an application configuration from one or more sources.
-The sources can be files, a classpath resource or a dynamodb.
+The sources can be files, a classpath resource or a dynamodb table.
 When requiring a property, the look-up order will be the same as the configuration sources.

 The look-up sources depends on the current mode of the application.
 Three modes are accepted, and provide the following definition: